 "Path to Glory" is available for sale on Bandcamp, Amazon, iTunes, Google Play and other media and streaming platforms.
 Houston residents can also buy a physical copy in CD format at Cactus Music, Sound Exchange, Vinal Edge (Houston), Music Millenium (Portland, OR), Waterloo Records and End of an Ear Records(Austin, TX), Radio Active Records (Fort Lauderdale, FL), Hog Wild Records (San Antonio, TX), Amoeba Records (Los Angeles, CA).
 “Path to Glory” is also sold in select US cities and in the EU though German label Underground Power Records.

-The band is also tracking its first full length LP with tentative release data of January 2020.
+The band is currently tracking its first full length LP with tentative release data of April 2020.

 Started playing air guitar in 1982 after getting a fifth generation cassette copy of Kiss "Alive!".